Discover

 School children in mosaic workshop 2006

-The (mosaic) design is impressive and will definitely add a new dimension to South Norwood and the library.
+The mosaic design is impressive and will add a new dimension to South Norwood and the Library.
 The mosaic will give everyone who passes by and sees it a lot of pleasure.

 — Ursula, South Norwood Resident & Library User (2006)